Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Experiments and Results

+Figure~\ref{fig:efficiency_retention_ppl} makes the retention result especially clear.
+Relative to the baselines, \textsc{TRC}$^2$ shifts the throughput-retention frontier toward lower cumulative forgetting at competitive speed.
+All \textsc{TRC}$^2$ variants lie in the lowest band of PPL AUFC, while most baselines occupy a markedly higher forgetting region.
+The d768-l4 model is particularly strong in this tradeoff, combining one of the best throughputs among the \textsc{TRC}$^2$ variants with the lowest observed PPL AUFC.
+This pattern aligns with the full retention summaries deferred to the appendix and indicates that the retention gain is broad across scale rather than isolated to one model size.

 The ablation study in Table~\ref{tab:ablation_trc2_d768_l4} clarifies the role of the two global modules.
-Removing thalamus and hippocampus reduces overhead and can improve some final-step metrics, especially on the last task, but these gains come with a clear degradation in cumulative retention.
-The full model achieves the strongest AUFC profile, while the lesioned variants show larger forgetting, particularly when hippocampal memory is removed.
-This separation between endpoint score and retention is informative: the global modules are not merely adding capacity, but are shaping how the model allocates plasticity over the training stream.
-In other words, the thalamic and hippocampal pathways matter most when the objective is not only to fit the current task, but to do so without erasing earlier competence.
+Removing thalamus and hippocampus reduces overhead and can improve some final step metrics, especially on the last task, but at a clear cost in cumulative retention.
+The full model gives the strongest AUFC profile, with the largest degradation appearing when hippocampal memory is removed.
+This separation between endpoint score and retention indicates that the thalamic and hippocampal pathways do more than add capacity: they change how plasticity is allocated across the stream.

-Taken together, the results support the central claim of the paper. \textsc{TRC}$^2$ improves the stability--plasticity tradeoff in a measurable and practically relevant way: it raises task-boundary quality, substantially lowers cumulative forgetting, and remains competitive in throughput and total training cost.
-The strongest models are not always the cheapest, and the cheapest models are not always the most stable, but \textsc{TRC}$^2$ consistently occupies the most favorable part of that tradeoff surface.
+Taken together, the results support the central claim of the paper. \textsc{TRC}$^2$ improves the stability-plasticity tradeoff in a practically meaningful way: it raises task boundary quality, lowers cumulative forgetting, and remains competitive in throughput and total training cost.